 - Review and Monitor attendance data against school and national targets.

-The Resources Committee comprises of Mrs S Melody, Cllr P Sandars, Mrs L Gillam, Mr J Whelton, A Baldwin and Mrs B Munn.
+The Resources Committee comprises of L Gillam, J Whelton, M jeavons, H Layton, D Beach.
 The committee provides guidance to the governing body and headteacher on all matters relating to finance as outlined in the School’s Financial Regulations & Standing Orders.
 These will include:

 - Producing & approving the annual budget and present it to the full Governing Body for ratification.